 115.33(d): Policy 202.050 further directs that staff assist individuals in understanding orientation and PREA materials.
 This includes translations or alternative formats for individuals identified at intake or during orientation whose primary language is not English and who have sight, hearing, or literacy barriers.
 Policy 203.250 explains step-by-step modifications for assisting individuals with disabilities, including auxiliary aids and services, sign language protocols, and assistance from State Services for the Blind.
-The auditor confirmed the processes for individuals to receive assistance during the interview with the AWO, the designated facility ADA Coordinator.
-The facility identified a list of individuals who spoke languages other than English, and the auditor interviewed two using the assistance of interpreters through the Language Line service by phone.
+The auditor confirmed the processes for individuals to receive assistance during the interview with the facility ADA Coordinator.
+The facility identified individuals who spoke languages other than English, and the auditor interviewed four individuals from the list.
+None of the three interviewed requested nor required the use of assistance of an interpreter.
 These individuals thoroughly understood the zero-tolerance policy and the comprehensive education provided during orientation.
 They also stated they were provided this information in Spanish and with an interpreter during intake.
 Interviews with the intake officer and medical staff confirmed that the pamphlet is available in English, Spanish, Hmong, and Chinese-Mandarin and that there is staff who speak Spanish, but an interpreter through the Language Line will be used to interpret for LEP individuals when needed.
 The agency publishes the PREA hotline poster, Zero-Tolerance poster, and PREA brochure in Hmong, Spanish, and English; the auditor observed these posters on bulletin boards and walls of housing units and in common areas throughout the facility.
-The (A)AWO/PCM stated that the written material is also available in braille if needed, but no individuals have needed braille within the audit period.
+The AWO/PCM stated that the written material is also available in braille if needed, but no individuals have needed braille within the audit period.

 115.33(e): Policy 202.060 directs that facilities must maintain written records of the individual's completion of orientation and PREA intake education signed by the individual in the electronic file.
-The auditor selected 33 individuals to review their training records.
-Of these, all contained signed acknowledgment sheets.
+The auditor reviewed (20) signed inmate education (orientation forms) indicating that the inmates are provided comprehensive PREA training.
+The evidence included orientation documents for LEP (Spanish) offenders.